ninjah187/algorithms/readme.md

-Various implementations of algorithms.
+Implementations of various algorithms.
 Made for fun and education.
 Feel free to use whatever you need.

+The repo will be developed every time I implement new algorithm.